 Relative Position The company holds a prominent position in the market.
 Total media players in industry is above 79 with major players; Group M and Brainchild.
-With respect to the advertising expenditure on TV, during FY20, Group M is the market leader with \sim 37% market share, while Brainchild is second with \sim 22% market share.
-The rest of the market belongs to smaller players in a largely fragmented market.
+With respect to the advertising expenditure on TV, during FY21 Group M market share is 39% while Bee Squared Group is on second with 30% Market share.

 Revenues The revenue of the company, consists of both service income and discounts, as a result of effective cash management.
-In FY20, the topline clocked in at PKR~780mln (FY19: PKR~731mln) showcasing an increase of 7% on a YOY basis.
-Due to Covid-19 there has been an overall decrease in all economic sectors.
-In spite of such challenges, BCP has been able to maintain and grow its revenue.
+As at IHFY22 topline recorded at ~414mln and in FY21, the topline clocked in at PKR~802mln (FY20: PKR~780mln ) showcasing an increase of 2.8% on a YOY basis.
+Due to Covid-19 there had been an overall decrease in all economic sectors.
+In spite of such challenges, BCP has been able to maintain and grew its revenue.

 Margins The Company's overall profit margins continue to improve.
-Gross profit margin for FY20 clocked in at 25.7% (FY19: 24.4%, FY18: 1.4%), while the net profit margin stood at 4.7% for FY20 (FY19: 8.4%, FY18: 7.5%).
-It is to be reiterated, that the profit margins have improved mainly as a result of the rise in income from cash management operations.
+Gross profit margin as at IHFY22 stood at ~24% and for FY21 clocked in at 21.4% (FY20 25.7%), while the net profit margin as at IHFY22 stood at 8.1 % and ~5.7% for FY21 (FY20: 4.7%).
+It is to be reiterated, that the profit margins have improved mainly as a result of the rise in income from discounts.

 Sustainability Application for licenses of 40 new TV channels have been submitted to PEMRA.
 Regardless of the economic conditions, the clients are expected to continue spending on advertising as it is a necessity for the entities to reach the end consumer.
-Telenor (telecommunication and microfinance) is added in the portfolio with a good advertising budget.
+Major renowned customers' name including government contracts are added recently in the portfolio with a good advertising budget.